sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2024/05/2024-05-03-game-of-thrones-as-escape-hatch.md

 The series shows the reality of life, the politics, the power, the betrayal, the love, the lust, the greed, the revenge, and the death.

 Okay, but how is it an escape hatch from reality?
-There are dragons, white walkers, etc. How can it be escape hatch from reality?
+There are dragons, white walkers, etc. How can it be an escape hatch from reality?

 Continue reading...